david-wang-1/david-wang-1.github.io/projects/proj-3.md

 title: 'Rugged Data Collection Device'
 ---

-<i>Note: I am currently under NDA with <a href="http://bresslergroup.com" target="_blank">BresslerGroup</a> about the exact nature of this project, so many specifics/details have been ommitted.</i>
+<i>Note: I am currently under NDA with <a href="http://bresslergroup.com" target="_blank">BresslerGroup</a> about the exact nature of this project, so many specifics/details have been omitted.</i>

 The parameters for this project were to create a mechanically durable device to collect positional data.
 I served as one of the primary developers for this project for both the hardware and software, though the majority of my time was dedicated to software development.
-On the hardware side, I worked on the schematic design and PCB layout in Altium designer for the board.
+On the hardware side, I worked on the schematic design and PCB layout in Altium Designer for the board.

 Some interesting design constraints that I faced: